ece362-purdue/proton-labs/lab6-spi/README.md

 Now, it's time for the real thing!

-In `display.c`, implement `display_init_spi` to initialize the three GPIO pins to be used by the SPI peripheral associated with them.  **This means you have to set the function for the pin accordingly, and it is no longer GPIO output.**  It must also initialize the associated SPI peripheral with the following parameters:
+In `display.c`, implement `display_init_spi` to initialize the three GPIO pins to be used by the SPI peripheral associated with them.  **This means you have to set the function for the pin accordingly, as it is no longer a GPIO output.**  It must also initialize the associated SPI peripheral with the following parameters:
 - The clock frequency should be set to 125 KHz.
     - Start with 125, but you can experiment and see what frequency works.
 We generally recommend a lower one to let the data bits propagate through the shift registers into the 7-segment displays.
 Autotest will expect 125 KHz.
 - The data format should be set to 16 bits.